ym1085/ecommerce-api/README.md

-# Ecommerce Backend API
+# Ecommerce API

-Backend API for an ecommerce service built with Spring Boot.
-MyBatis + JPA data layer and JWT-secured auth.
+> This repository is for building an e-commerce backend API system.
+Built with Spring Boot, MyBatis, and JPA, with JWT-based authentication.

+## Overview
+## Project Structure
+## Prerequisites